-Salaries and employee benefits increased by \$1,094 in 2018, as compared with 2017, primarily due to the increase in number of employees and higher pension expense.
 Other operating expenses increased by \$5,140 during 2018 because in 2017, the method of recording expenses for the Association's defined benefit pension plan and other postretirement benefit plan was modified.
 Refer to Note 9, Employee Benefit Plans, of the Notes to the Consolidated Financial Statements, for further information concerning postretirement benefit expenses.

-Farm Credit System Insurance Corporation (FCSIC) premiums decreased \$830 or 38.5 percent for the 12 months ended December 31, 2018, compared to the same period of 2017.
-The FCSIC premiums were 9 basis points on adjusted insured debt outstanding in 2018.
+FCSIC premiums increased \$132 or 10.0 percent for the 12 months ended December 31, 2019, compared to the same period of 2018, mostly due to growth in loan volume.
+The FCSIC premiums were 9 basis points on adjusted insured debt outstanding in 2019 and 2018, as compared to 15 basis points in 2017.